-Level term life insurance is one of the simplest types of life insurance policy you can buy.
-In this article I explain how a level term life insurance policy works, the different benefits that can be included and when it is an appropriate choice of life insurance policy for your needs.
+Level-term life insurance is one of the simplest types of life insurance policies you can buy.
+In this article, I explain how a level-term life insurance policy works, the different benefits that can be included with it and when level-term life insurance is the right choice of life insurance.

-- The duration of the policy is finite so it protects the person who is insured for a set number of years
+- The term - the duration of the policy is finite so it will only pay if the insured person dies within the term

-- The lump sum paid out in the event of a claim remains a fixed amount until the policy ends
+- The cover amount - the cash lump sum that is paid out in the event of a claim remains a fixed amount until the policy ends

-Level term assurance policies are designed to pay out a lump sum of money upon claim if the claimable event happens within the term.
-Importantly, the policy accrues no value and once the term of the policy expires, there is no cash return.
+Level term life insurance policies are designed to pay out a lump sum of money if you pass away during the term.
+Importantly, the policy accrues no value and once the term of the policy expires, there is no cash returned.
 For this reason, it is one of the cheaper types of life insurance policies to buy and can be a great way to create some peace of mind through periods of life when death or illness would have a detrimental financial impact on you and your dependents.

-When can you claim on a level term insurance policy?
+When can you claim on a level-term life insurance policy?

 - Diagnosis of a terminal illness (usually included with the death benefit at no extra cost)